abouzek/interview/README.md

 # Interview
-This Xcode project is a simple master -> detail view application which shows information about Contact objects.
-The first view shown is a list of the Contact objects.
+This Xcode project is a 2 master -> detail views.

+The view shown after pressing "Contacts" should be UITableView of Contact objects.
+These Contact objects are populated from a mock REST service denoted in the project.
 Upon selecting a row in the list of contacts, a detail view will be pushed on to the navigation stack which displays detailed information about the selected Contact object.

+The view shown after pressing "Fibonacci" should be a UITableView which displays the sequence of Fibonacci numbers, one per UITableView row.
+Scrolling the UITableView should be as efficient as possible.

 # Instructions
 - Clone this repo to your local machine.